 Cover pages are always a good idea, too.
 Use the cover page to show off your logo, your tag line, or your value proposition.
 Don’t forget to include your contact information; after all, you want feedback and follow-up on your plan.

-Finally, make sure your plan document flows well and doesn’t have any “widows” or “orphans” when it prints out.
+Finally, make sure that all the business plan components flow well visually, and that it doesn’t have any “widows” or “orphans” when it prints out.
 A “widow” is when the last line of a paragraph appears alone at the top of a page, and an “orphan” is a single word that gets left behind at the bottom of a paragraph.

 8. Get a second pair of eyes